ZYJLiu/solana-sandbox/README.md

-# Solana Lambda & Rust Playground
+# Solana Typescript & Rust Playground

 This repository contains a Rust and TypeScript Playground server that allows compiling and running code via an API, along with a web frontend for easy interaction.
 It's designed to support Solana development with both Rust and TypeScript environments.